calliope-project/calliope/doc/user/building.rst

     run2:
         model.subset_time: ['2005-02-01', '2005-02-31']

 Each group is given by a name (above, ``run1`` and ``run2``) and any number of model settings -- anything in the model configuration can be overridden by an override group.
-In the above example, the two runs specify different time subsets, so would run an otherwise identical model over two different periods of the time series data.
+In the above example, the two runs specify different time subsets, so would run an otherwise identical model over two different periods of time series data.

 One or several override groups can be applied when running a model, as described in :doc:`running`.
-They can also be used to generate scripts that run many Calliope models sequentially or in parallel on a high-performance cluster.
+They can also be used to generate scripts that run a Calliope model with slightly changed settings many times, either sequentially, or in parallel on a high-performance cluster.

 .. seealso:: :ref:`generating_scripts`